On this page:

 Find the first match for regular-expression in string between start and end.

-first-match either returns a simple vector, where each element is a register.
+first-match returns a simple vector, where each element is a register, or nil when there is no match.
 The first two registers are always the start and end of the match, and then subsequent registers are the start and end of each submatch.
-A register is either a bounding index of string or nil (when there is no submatch), or nil if there is no match.
+A register is either a bounding index of string or nil when there is no submatch.

 first-string-match either returns a simple vector, every element of which is a fresh string or nil (when there is no submatch), or nil if there is no match.